sophmjewell/TNJ1338_0.01app/README.md

 ---

-This directory contains JWST NIRCam and HST ACS photometry of a 0.2205 square acrsecond area of sky around the radio galaxy TN J1338-1942, resampled to the 0.01 arcsec/pixel resolution of NIRSpec IFU observations.
+This directory contains JWST NIRCam and HST ACS photometry of a 0.2205 square acrsecond area of sky around the radio galaxy TN J1338-1942, resampled to the spatial resolution of NIRSpec IFU observations.
 The images are provided in fits format.

 The observations include the following filters:
 * JWST F150W